RaahulRaj/Amazon-Clone/README.md

 Contributions are welcome!
 If you find any issues or would like to improve the project, feel free to create a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-**Disclaimer:** This project is intended for educational purposes and to showcase HTML and CSS skills.
-It is not affiliated with Amazon or intended for commercial use.

-Enjoy exploring and learning from the Amazon Clone project!
-If you have any questions or feedback, please don't hesitate to contact me.
+Enjoy exploring and learning from the Amazon Clone Project If you have any questions or feedback, please don't hesitate to contact me.

 [Rahul Raj]